If your business produces waste, you have a legal responsibility to make sure:

 What is business waste?

-Business waste also includes any waste that comes from:
+Business waste also includes any waste from:

 Your 'duty of care' for commercial waste disposal